-Carpenter Ants or Termites?
-How to Tell the Difference
+Carpenter Ants vs Termites: How to Tell The Difference

 A Difference in Wood Damage

-Carpenter Ant and Termite infestations serve two totally different purposes.
+Carpenter ants and termite infestations serve two totally different purposes.
 A termite will get nutrition out of the wood to survive with the help of microscopic protozoa in their stomachs.
 Carpenter ants are a little different and do not eat any of the wood.
 Carpenter ants just tear the wood apart to make their home.
-Damaged wood created by carpenter ants looks clean and almost “polished” on the inside whereas termite wood damage is rough with layers of mud and soil and contains debris such as shavings, dead insects and pellets.
+Because of this, the signs of carpenter ants vs termites are different.
+Damaged wood created by carpenter ants looks clean and almost “polished” on the inside, whereas termite wood damage is rough with layers of mud and soil and contains debris such as shavings, dead insects, and pellets.
 Another way to distinguish a termite infestation is the presence of tubes that are built outside walls or between soil and wood that serve as passageways for them to travel.

 Beyond just the signs of carpenter ants vs termites, there are physical differences as well!
 Here are a few differences to look out for:

 - The ant has a definitive narrow waist.
 A termite is more rectangular in shape with no narrowing in the middle.